giswqs/geog-312/README.md

 # First Steps in GIS Programming

-This repository contains the materials for the course "First Steps in GIS Programming" that I teach at the University of Tennessee, Knoxville.
+This repository contains the materials for the course "_First Steps in GIS Programming_" that I teach at the University of Tennessee, Knoxville.